seap-udea/fargopy/README.md

 ## Quickstart

 Here we will illustrate the minimal commands you may run to test the package.
-A more detailed set of examples can be found in [this tutorial](https://github.com/seap-udea/fargopy/blob/main/TUTORIAL.ipynb).
-In depth examples are available in the [examples directory](https://github.com/seap-udea/fargopy/tree/main/examples) of the `GitHub` repository.
+A more detailed set of examples can be found exploring [the tutorial notebooks](https://github.com/seap-udea/fargopy/blob/main/examples).
+Other in depth examples are also available in the [examples repository](https://github.com/seap-udea/fargopy/tree/main/examples) of the `GitHub` repository.

 There are two complimentary modes when using `FARGOpy`: